baskargroup/GRATEv2/README.md

 ### Running the Image Processing Algorithm
 1. **Update Config File:**
-   Open `BO_200Evals.cfg` (or another config file, inside the `configFiles` directory) and update `data_dir` and `base_result_dir`.
+   Open `BO_200Evals.cfg` (or another config file, inside the `configFiles` directory) and update `data_dir` and `base_result_dir` values to run on custom data.
 Note, these directories are to be set relative to the project root path.
 The algorithm parameters are already set to optimal values found via Bayesian optimization after 200 evaluations.

 2. **Run the Analysis:**
    ```bash